-Jennifer Kuchler, M.A., AMFT, APCC
+Jennifer Kuchler, M.A., LMFT, APCC

-Children, Parents, Individuals
+Children, Parents, Adults

-Children, Parents, Individuals
+Children, Parents, Adults

 I am committed to creating an environment for clients to feel safe and comfortable to open up about difficult topics.
-This safe space is where we can honor those feelings and experiences, gain a sense of acceptance, and work together to create a journey forward towards a purpose-filled path.
+This safe space is where we can honor those feelings and experiences, gain a sense of acceptance, and work together to create a journey forward toward a purpose-filled path.

-Areas of focus: My areas of focus are trauma, anxiety, grief, behavioral issues, anger management, social skills, self-esteem, family dynamics, personal growth, high-stress environments, and medical patient/caregiver support.
+Areas of focus: My areas of focus are trauma, anxiety, grief, behavioral issues, anger management, social skills, self-esteem, family dynamics, personal growth, high-stress environments, adoption, and medical patient/caregiver support.

-In private practice now, I still work with CAREER-MINDED INDIVIDUALS and EXECUTIVES to help them navigate workplace issues and manage their stress and anxiety.
-We use our time together to acknowledge the current situation, uncover the different systems at play, address concerns or goals, and learn tools and techniques that can allow for a brighter future.
+In private practice, I continue working with CAREER-MINDED INDIVIDUALS and EXECUTIVES to help them navigate workplace issues, balance relationships, improve communication and productivity, and manage their stress and anxiety.
+We use our time together to acknowledge the current situation, uncover the different systems at play, address concerns or goals, and learn tools and techniques that allow for a brighter future.